TERREMEMBER/znbase/docs/content/stable/yedis/develop/client-drivers/yedis/nodejs.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the Redis shell.
+- installed ZNbaseDB, created a universe, and are able to interact with it using the Redis shell.
 If not, follow the steps in [Quick start](../../../../quick-start/).
 - installed a recent version of `node`.
 If not, you can find install instructions [here](https://nodejs.org/en/download/).

 ### Write the HelloWorld NodeJS application